Unified.to

 Tax and currency divergence.
 QuickBooks and Xero calculate tax on different bases with different rounding.
 Pre-computed totals pushed into the ledger create cent-level mismatches that auditors notice.

 Pass-through architecture changes the shape of this problem.
 On Unified.to, a write request routes directly to the source API: the ledger's own validation — double-entry balancing, period locks, tax calculation, duplicate detection — runs at write time, and your application gets the ledger's answer immediately.
 There is no intermediate store to drift from the books, because there is no intermediate store.
 Unbalanced journal?
 The source system rejects it and you see that error now, not in a sync log tomorrow.
-The same architecture means no customer financial data rests in the integration layer — relevant for any product handling other companies' books.
+The same architecture means no customer financial data rests in the integration layer — relevant for any product handling other companies' books, and the posture an enterprise security review is built to find: SOC 2 Type II, GDPR, CCPA, HIPAA, and PIPEDA, regional data isolation across US, EU, and AU, and — on higher tiers — credentials held in your own secrets manager rather than the vendor's.

 What the capability matrix shows